aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 ### Run Rosbridge data service

-To start the `a2d2-rosbridge` data service, execute the following command in the *working directory*:
+To deploy the `a2d2-rosbridge` data service, execute the following command in the *working directory*:

 		helm install --debug a2d2-rosbridge ./a2d2/charts/a2d2-rosbridge/